particle-iot/docs/src/content/reference/device-os/firmware.md

 - The first argument is the full name of the published event.
 - The second argument (which may be NULL) is any data that came along with the event.

 `Particle.subscribe()` returns a `bool` indicating success.
-It is ok to register a subscription when the device is not connected to the cloud - the subscription is automatically registered with the cloud next time the device connects.
+It is OK to register a subscription when the device is not connected to the cloud - the subscription is automatically registered with the cloud next time the device connects.